 Fig.~\ref{fig:depth_plot}, the cross section depth of \textbf{StepChart} dataset is plotted with an expected position of the edges.
-We can observe interference effect due to signal superposition at several edges, most notably at $x=50$mm and $x=81$mm.
-Even though blind deconvolution can hardly resolve strong interference effects, spatially varying point-spread-function are required in order to cope with these kind of effects in the deconvolution stage; see also Hunsche\etal\cite{hunsche1998thz}.
+We can observe an interference effect due to signal superposition at several edges, most notably at $x=50$mm and $x=81$mm.
+Even though blind deconvolution can hardly resolve strong interference effects, spatially varying point-spread-function is required in order to cope with these kind of effects in the deconvolution stage; see also Hunsche\etal\cite{hunsche1998thz}.

-In order to circumvent interference effects, we extract and average depth values from the center $10\times10$ pixel region for each step.
+In order to circumvent interference effects, we extract and average depth values from the center 350 samples for each step.
 Then, we calculate the depth differences between adjacent steps.
 These depth differences are compared to the ground truth values, which is obtained by mechanical measurement.
-Tab.~\ref{tab:depth_resolution} depicts the depth differences of the ground truth $\mbox{depth}_{gt}$, the maximum magnitude method $\mbox{depth}_{\text{max}}$ and the proposed curve fitting $\mbox{depth}_{\mu}$ (see Eq.~\eqref{eqn:depth_normalization}).
-In order to compare the resolution, we calculate the relative error as
+Tab.~\ref{tab:depth_resolution} depicts the depth differences and the corresponding standard deviation (SD) of the ground truth $\mbox{depth}_{gt}$, the maximum magnitude method $\mbox{depth}_{\text{max}}$ and the proposed curve fitting $\mbox{depth}_{\mu}$ (see Eq.~\eqref{eqn:depth_normalization}).
+In order to compare the depth accuracy, we calculate the relative error as

-In this paper, we consider a depth difference as resolvable when the relative error is below $10\%$.
+In this paper, we consider a depth difference as resolvable when the relative error is below $10\%$ with a reasonably low deviation.
 Thus, our proposed method can still resolve the $91\mu m$ depth difference, while the maximum magnitude method can only resolve depth difference up to $298\mu m$.
-As a result, the proposed curve fitting method enhances the system depth resolution from $1210\mu m$ to $91\mu m$, \ie by a factor $13.3$.
+As a result, the proposed curve fitting method enhances the system depth accuracy to $91\mu m$.